Tundra Space

 Standard maintenance therapy

-Routine postoperative stoma care and standard hospital discharge education provided according to institutional protocols.
-Usual care includes routine monitoring of the stoma site, general postoperative recovery assessment, complication screening, and standard follow-up visits without the structured education booklet or scheduled telephone follow-up program.
+Routine postoperative care and standard hospital discharge education are provided in accordance with institutional protocols.
+Routine care includes a general postoperative recovery assessment, complication screening, and standard follow-up visits without AI-assisted video training or a scheduled telephone follow-up program.

 Locations (1)